 I also find that this dial can be switched to another setting a little too easily by accident, which at a moment’s notice has ruined more than a handful of shots for me.
 I think the D7000 could be improved by having a lock switch on this dial just like the one below it, because there’s really no need to switch it instantly under normal circumstances.
 I understand why it isn’t made like that in the first place, because it’s made for consumers (and thus as simply as possible), but nothing should get in the way of good shots.

 The second dial below the main control dial assigns how the camera shoots.
-Single shot, burst shots, quiet mode, timed, remote, and mirror up modes are available.
-Because the majority of my shooting takes place in my makeshift studio, single shot is my main mode, but the high speed and low-speed burst modes have also proved to be extremely useful in real world shooting.
+Single shot, burst shots, quiet mode, timed, remote, and mirror-up modes are available.
+So remember to regularly clean the camera mirror if you’re using this cam.
+Because the majority of my shooting takes place in my makeshift studio, a single shot is my main mode, but the high-speed and low-speed burst modes have also proved to be extremely useful in real-world shooting.
 Quiet mode isn’t as useful because it really isn’t very quiet – the mode slows down the slap of the mirror retracting and will leave the mirror up until you let go of the shutter release.
 I’ve used it to keep quiet and it doesn’t get the job done.
 Remote mode is decent, but the two IR sensors on the front and back of the body don’t read perfectly, especially from the back.
 I had a lot of trouble using the remote properly because of this.
-The mirror up shooting mode works for capturing that perfect moment in a single shot by leaving the mirror up until you hit the shutter release (one press to pick it up, another to take the shot), and have found little actual use for it in my own shooting.
+The mirror-up shooting mode works for capturing that perfect moment in a single shot by leaving the mirror up until you hit the shutter release (one press to pick it up, another to take the shot), and have found little actual use for it in my own shooting.
 Again, personal preference.

-I’ve taken the D7000 with me on a number of occasions, for work, on vacations, and just out shooting locally for fun.
+I’ve taken the D7000 with me on several occasions, for work, on vacations, and just out shooting locally for fun.
 On vacations and just going out shooting locally, the D7000 has proven itself time and again for me.
-The combination of a decent size and weight, along with the powerful sensor and excellent grip are perfect for shooting indoors or out, whether you’re looking for something special to capture or planning out a specific shot.
+The combination of a decent size and weight, along with the powerful sensor with a high resolution of 16.2 MP and excellent grip are perfect for shooting indoors or out, whether you’re looking for something special to capture or planning out a specific shot.

 For work, meaning photographing while on the job covering events, the D7000 has its limitations.
-Keep in mind that at these events teams of two or three will work together to take photos and write simultaneously, while for the most part I do it all myself.
-The D7000 takes great shots, but in Auto the reliability of shots can be questionable all too often.
+Keep in mind that at these events teams of two or three will work together to take photos and write simultaneously, while for the most part, I do it all myself.
+The D7000 takes great shots, just like the Nikon D3400, but in Auto, the reliability of shots can be questionable all too often.
 I’ve found that the metering is decent, but it relies very heavily on the flash, which is somewhat weak without an additional flash setup.
 In the no-flash mode, the camera is awfully conservative or too liberal with the shutter speed, part of the reason I stick to the manual shooting modes so often.
 Both auto modes attempt to balance shutter speed and aperture, but more often than not compromise both and don’t produce the very best shot.

 And when I’m on the job I also always shoot in the high-speed burst-shot mode to make sure I don’t miss that crucial moment.
 The data dump after 1-4 shots is fast enough to continue shooting when shooting in only RAW at full 16.2MP, but past that it takes anywhere from 4-10 seconds to start shooting at full speed again.
 I’ll speak more on this later.